 Do You Need Gatorade?

 Most of us do not exercise (or sweat!) enough to need electrolyte replacement from drinks like Gatorade.
-If you exercise at a low intensity level.
-Or, exercise at a high intensity level for less than 1 hour, chances are that plain water is the best option for you.
+If you exercise at a low intensity level, or, exercise at a high intensity level for less than 1 hour, chances are that plain water is the best option for you.
 You can easily replace electrolyte losses with healthy food.
 (2)

 If you do exercise at a high intensity level for more than 1 hour, you might benefit from Gatorade or other sports drinks.
 Ask your dietitian what is best for you.